Spenc3rB/uthp-tests/README.md

 Start by turning on the two battery chargers, then turn on both red safety switches on both the Cascadia and the Brake Board.

+Then, make sure to charge the UTHP capacitors for safe-shutdown tests for at least 5 minutes, by plugging in the blue DSUB-15 connector.
+Grab a coffee or perform other unit tests on seperate UTHPs while you wait.

 ### 2. SSH into the "pre-production" UTHPs

 ```bash